 You can give out positive, neutral or negative feedback; And depending on your choices you can specify what you liked or disliked about the overall transaction.
-In general, if people get good ratings, Ebay will offer rewards to the sellers or buyer in the form of coupons as a “Thank You” for doing business with them.
-When you received a negative feedback you had the opportunity to at least defend yourself if the accusation was baseless or had nothing to do with the transaction of the item such as revenge voting from the buyer or seller.
+In general, if people get good ratings, eBay will offer rewards to the sellers or buyers in the form of coupons as a “Thank You” for doing business with them.
+When you received negative feedback you had the opportunity to at least defend yourself if the accusation was baseless or had nothing to do with the transaction of the item such as revenge voting from the buyer or seller.

 This system gives the buyer total control over ruining the seller, and the seller effectively can’t touch the buyer where the absolute worst a seller can do to a buyer is simply not leave feedback.
 You either have to leave positive feedback.
 Or effectively “shut the hell up” because the customer is always right.